Dial Basics

 Section titled “Basic Usage”var degree by remember { mutableFloatStateOf(0f) }

-Section titled “API Variants”ChromaDial provides two overloaded versions of the Dial composable:
+Section titled “API Variants”ChromaDial provides four overloaded versions of the Dial composable.

 Section titled “Parameters”degree